Spanish State Visit to New Zealand: Day 2

 In the afternoon the King and Queen attended the opening of the new Spanish embassy in Wellington.
 HM the Queen also attended a performance by the Royal New Zealand Ballet.
 She was accompanied by the wife of the Prime Minister, Bronagh Key, and the performance included Balcony Pas de Deux (from Romeo and Juliet) and a preview performance from La Sylphide (which will begin showing on July 30).

-The following day, Wednesday 24th June, the King and Queen are to fly the short distance to Australia to begin a State Visit there.Filed under Spanish Royals
+The following day, Wednesday 24th June, the King and Queen are to fly the short distance to Australia to begin a State Visit there.Filed under Spain

-Tagged Juan Carlos I, New Zealand, Prime Minister Key, Queen Sofia, Royal Ballet, State Visit.
+Tagged Juan Carlos I of Spain, New Zealand, Prime Minister Key of New Zealand, Queen Sofia of Spain, Royal Ballet, State Visit.